Richard More O'Ferrall: Career

 At the 1832 general election, More O’Ferrall was re-elected after a contest against two other Liberals.
 He declined the Grey ministry's offer of a lordship of the treasury in June 1834, but on Lord Melbourne's return to power in April 1835 took office.9 He retired from county Kildare in 1847 and in October of that year was appointed Governor of Malta. by the Russell administration.
 On 12 September 1851 More O'Ferrall resigned as Governor, in protest, refusing to serve under Lord John Russell, whose Ecclesiastical Titles Act was designed to prevent a restoration of the Roman Catholic hierarchy in England.
 He came in on a ‘chance vacancy’ for county Longford in April 1851 but did not stand for re-election the following year.
 He sat again for county Kildare from 1859 until 1865, when he retired from public life.

 Death

-More O'Ferrall died on the 27th October 1880 in Kingstown (present-day Dún Laoghaire), County Dublin.
+More O'Ferrall died on 27 October 1880 in Kingstown (present-day Dún Laoghaire), County Dublin.
 He had been a magistrate, grand juror, politician, aristocrat, governor and deputy-lieutenant for his native country.
-At his death, he was the oldest member of the Irish privy council.
+At his death, he was the oldest member of the Irish Privy Council.
 He was succeeded by his only son Ambrose (1846-1911), who in April 1880 unsuccessfully contested county Kildare as a Liberal.